telerik/blazor-docs/components/filemanager/toolbar.md

         public DateTime DateModifiedUtc { get; set; }
     }

-    // the next lines are hardcoded data generation so you can explore the FileManager freely

-    private async Task<List<FlatFileEntry>> GetFlatFileEntries()
+    // The next lines are hardcoded data generation so you can explore the FileManager freely. private async Task<List<FlatFileEntry>> GetFlatFileEntries()
     {
         var workFiles = new FlatFileEntry()
             {
                 Id = "1",